Climate Change Countermeasures

 Change in Scope 3 Emissions

-Scope 3 emissions were 981,329 tons, 1.5% increase from the base year.
-In Category 1 (Purchased goods and services), there was a 30.8% reduction compared to the previous year, due to a decrease in the amount of goods and services purchased and a reduction in CO2 emissions by suppliers.
-In addition, in Category 2 (Capital goods), there was a significant increase in 2022 with the completion of the Chugai Life Science Park Yokohama, but this subsided in 2023.
-In 2024, emissions increased by 178% from the previous year, both changes driven by the construction of new buildings at the Ukima and Fujieda sites.
+Scope 3 emissions were 1,103,831 tCO2e, a 14.1% increase from the base year.
+In Category 1 (Purchased goods and services), emissions increased by 32.8% compared to the previous year due to an increase in the amount of goods and services purchased.
+In addition, the increase in Category 2 (Capital goods) in 2024 was due to the construction of new buildings at the Ukima and Fujieda sites.
 We believe that it is important to take action to reduce CO2 emissions throughout the supply chain in order to realize a sustainable society.
 To this end, we have set a CO2 emissions reduction target of 30% by 2030, and we will encourage suppliers who have not set CO2 emission reduction targets to set and promote them.

 Reducing Energy Consumption